Picasso’s descendants to sell more than 1,000 NFTs linked to never-before-seen ceramic work

 Picasso’s heirs are minting tokens based on a ceramic piece made when Marina Picasso was a child that has never been displayed publicly.

 The ceramic is "a work that represents a face, and it’s very expressive,” she told the AP.
 “It’s joyful, happy.
-It represents life ...
+It represents life. ...
 It’s one of those objects that have been part of our life, our intimate lives — my life with my children.”

 She and her son have only revealed a small portion of the underside of the ceramic that shows a yellow line, green forms and the number “58” below.
 The NFTs will come with music compiled by Florian Picasso, a DJ and music producer, and songwriter John Legend and rapper Nas, the AP reported.